Header

 The University of Zurich (UZH) is committed to free and Open Science practices that includes open exchange, transparency, reproducibility and accountability.
 The aim is to increase the quality and effectiveness of research as well as the benefits to society.

-Recommendations for research and teaching
+Recommendations for Research and Teaching

-Priorities of the policy
+Priorities of the Policy

 The policy has three focal points: